With all the technology available today, everyone wants to get the latest advancements here and now.

 You will decide the vital characteristics of the Minimum Viable Product (MVP) of the app thanks to the knowledge you have obtained during the research.
 Also, you will be able to build user personas or empathy maps that will describe your target profiles.

 The user persona represents a fictional portrayal of your actual user.
-These serve to identify patterns in your users’ behavior.
+These serve to identify patterns in your users’ behaviour.
 They help you get the feeling that you’re designing for actual people instead of just groups of target users that will end up like numbers in your app database.

 You’ll be designing for Robert, a 29-year-old tech enthusiast who likes camping and makes his own craft beer.
 Here’s how his user persona would look like: